Residential

 What Homebuyers Should Focus on in 2026 (Beyond Interest Rates)

-Don't just look at the brochure; look at the builder's past.
+- Developer credibility and delivery history: Don't just look at the brochure; look at the builder's past.
 Have they delivered projects on time?
 Is the construction quality still good after 5 years?
 Choosing an established builder with a history of delivered projects is much safer than going for a pre-launch deal from someone unknown.

-Property value doesn't grow in a vacuum– it grows with roads.
+- Infrastructure pipeline in the micro-market: Property grows with roads.
 Check for upcoming metro lines, flyovers or tech parks nearby.
-A home near a plant Metro Station will almost always grow in value faster than a home in a finished neighborhood with no new projects.
+A home near a planned Metro Station will almost always grow in value faster than a home in a finished neighbourhood with no new projects.

-A good house should be easy to live in or easy to rent out.
+- Long-term livability and rental yield: A good house should be easy to live in or easy to rent out.
 Look for neighbourhoods with good schools and hospitals.
 In the long run, a home that generates high rent or offers a great quality of life is a better asset than one you bought just because the interest rate was 0.5% lower.

 Overall, a high-quality home in a growing area will make you more money through appreciation than you will ever save by waiting for a tiny drop in interest rates.